Skip to main content

 These abbreviations are helpful if you’re engaging in user-generated content and social-friendly campaigns.

-- FOMO (Fear of Missing Out) – Don’t let FOMO stop you.
+2. FOMO (Fear of missing out) – Don’t let FOMO stop you.
 Shop now!

-- ICYDK (In Case You Didn’t Know) – ICYDK, we now offer free shipping.
+3. ICYDK (In case you didn’t know) – ICYDK, we now offer free shipping.

-- BTS (Behind The Scenes) – Take a look at our bts video from the product shoot.
+4. BTS (Behind the scenes) Take a look at our bts video from the product shoot.

-- VFM (Value for Money) – This new subscription plan delivers serious VFM for small businesses.
+5. VFM (Value for money) – This new subscription plan delivers serious VFM for small businesses.

-- GRWM (Get Ready With Me) – Come and GRWM to go to the office.
+7. GRWM (Get ready with me) – Come and GRWM to go to the office.

-- OMW (On My Way) – Omw to the store now.
+8. OMW (On my way) – Omw to the store now.

-- ICYWW (In Case You Were Wondering) – ICYWW, the offer ends at midnight.
+15. ICYWW (In case you were wondering) – ICYWW, the offer ends at midnight.

-- AMA (Ask Me Anything) – We’re doing an AMA on stories.
+16. AMA (Ask me anything) – We’re doing an AMA on stories.

 Business-Focused Text Abbreviations

-You can use these in internal updates or text marketing campaigns for clarity and professionalism.
+You can use these in internal updates or SMS campaigns for professionalism.
 They also reduce typing effort when appropriately used.

 Other than sounding friendly or saving characters, abbreviations and acronyms also help you stay compliant with federal and carrier-level regulations.